joemahon89/primerblaster/README.md

 python3 blast_query.py
 ```
 It will run through the input file and indivdually BLAST the sequences, appending the start and stop results to `output.bed` in the `output` folder.

+where did the database come from?
+installation instructions for BLASTn